EOSIO/welcome/docs/40_smart-contract-guides/20_deploy-issue-and-transfer-tokens.md

 content_title: "Deploy, Issue and Transfer Tokens"
 link_text: "Deploy, Issue and Transfer Tokens"
 ---
+This tutorial introduces the concept of tokens, the `eosio.token` smart contract and then uses `cleos` to call `eosio.token` actions.

 ## Step 1: Obtain Contract Source

 Navigate to your contracts directory.